1 member

 The relevant code is the Star Citizen referral code, not vague generic “code” language.

 The code belongs in the referral field during signup.
-If it was missed, it can still be added in the account area during the post-creation grace period.

 The guidance is readable, current-feeling, direct, and specific enough to support action.